Nosslrac/ExplorerChess/notes/chessIdeas.md

 - Maybe all promotions should be considered not only captures.

 ## Pins: LineBB
-- LineBB is currently 64x64 uint64_t which is memory costly since many pairings are 0.
+- LineBB is currently 64x64 bitboard_t which is memory costly since many pairings are 0.
 Consider compressing with PEXT similar to attacks.
 - **REJECTED** since you want to return a 0 when not aligned, difficult to match 60% to same 0.